Waterville, New York: Annual cultural events

 The Waterville Volunteer Fire Department used to host an annual "Field Days", which was typically held on the third weekend of July, featuring a parade, amusement rides and fireworks.
 The "Cruisin' Into Waterville" festival has been held in Waterville every Fall since 2005, commemorating the completion of the Route 12 renovations in the village.

 Tourism

 The Waterville Triangle Historic District was listed on the National Register of Historic Places in 1978.
 The Tower Homestead and Masonic Temple was listed in 1977.

 The Waterville Public Library is a hub of cultural activity, presenting an array of film, music, art and educational events and programs.

 The Waterville Historical Society on East Main Street houses a museum of local history exhibits.

 Education

-The Waterville Central School District serves several communities in the area including Deansboro, North Brookfield, Oriskany Falls, and Sangerfield.
+The Waterville Central School District, the school district of the village, serves several communities in the area including Deansboro, North Brookfield, Oriskany Falls, and Sangerfield.
 The district has two buildings including Memorial Park Elementary School for grades K-6 (located on East Bacon Street), and Waterville Jr/Sr High School for grades 7-12 (located on Madison Street).

-Colleges within twenty-five miles include Hamilton College, Colgate University, Utica College, SUNY IT, and Mohawk Valley Community College.
+Colleges within twenty-five miles include Hamilton College, Colgate University, Utica University, SUNY IT, and Mohawk Valley Community College.